smolang/SemanticObjects/manual/source/expressions.rst

 The New FMU Expression
 -----------------------

-This expression creates a new FMU.
-The expression takes first a literal string containing the path to the FMU, followed by zero or more initializer terms for the FMU's parameters.
+This expression creates a new instance of the given FMU.
+The expression takes first a literal string containing the path to the FMU file, followed by zero or more initializer terms for the FMU's parameters.
 All parameters specified by the FMU in its ``modelDescription.xml`` file must be initialized.

 ::